BY BROOKE SJOBERG

 15 homes worth of city services

-SOURCE: CITY OF ROUND ROCK/COMMUNITY IMPACT
+SOURCE: CITY OF ROUND ROCKCOMMUNITY IMPACT

-Regarding resident concerns, staff said existing data centers have not been shown to produce water contaminants and that Skybox will be required to pay for any electric improvements and the full load of power needed, per state law.
+Regarding resident concerns, sta said existing data centers have not been shown to produce water contaminants and that Skybox will be required to pay for any electric improvements and the full load of power needed, per state law.

 Provident Crossings